jamiezzhou/tophat_firewall/README.md

 ## Important Notes

-- **Operating System**: This script is tailored for macOS.
+- **Operating System**: This script is tailored for macOS and Windows.
 Adaptations might be necessary for other operating systems.

 - **Automatic Login**: The script enables auto-login using saved cookies.
 If these cookies expire, empty the `cookie.txt` file and rerun the program to log in again.